 The biggest indicators for positive speech and language development are consistent growth in:

 - and intelligibility (how much others understand you)

-If you see those skills plateau over a 4-6 month period in a child younger than four years old, talk with a speech-language pathologist.
-CLICK HERE for a list of general speech, language, and feeding milestones for all ages.
+If you see those skills plateau over a 4-6 month period in a child younger than four years old, seek help from a SLP or talk with your pediatrician.

 Intelligibility is how much you say is understood by others.
 This is important as not all young children use speech sounds correctly until they get older; however, we still expect them to be understood by family members most of the time.